 Finishing: Weave in all the loose ends with a yarn needle or a smaller crochet hook.

 The Jane Throw Blanket is now complete!
 Jane is a quick and one of the most easy crochet blanket patterns to make once you get the stitch repeat down!
 If you liked the Jane, you would probably also enjoy our Alissa Crochet Throw Blanket Pattern.
 I promise you’ll love it!

-If you are looking for other crochet throws or blankets for beginners, then my crochet blanket pattern archive is the perfect place to look through.
+If you are looking for other free crochet throw patterns or blankets for beginners, then my crochet blanket patterns archive is the perfect place to look through.
 Have fun exploring!